-

 Principle 6: The FRFI should disclose information consistently over time.

 IV.
-Implementation Date
+Implementation date

 2-1 and

-V. Location and Timing of Disclosures
+V. Location and timing of disclosures

 The FRFI may exercise discretion regarding the location of the disclosures expected by this Guideline.
-Possible locations include but are not limited to: Report to shareholders (if disclosed to the public), or a stand-alone report (e.g., Environmental, Social, and Governance, or “ESG”, Report, Climate Risk Report, Pillar 3 Report).
+Possible locations include but are not limited to: Report to Shareholders (if disclosed to the public), or a stand-alone report (e.g., Environmental, Social, and Governance, or “ESG”, Report, Climate Risk Report, Pillar 3 Report).
 The FRFI may exercise discretion in signposting disclosure expectations of this Guideline to publicly available reports of its choice.

-VI.
-Frequency of Disclosure
+VII.
+Frequency of disclosure

 Annexes

-Annex 1-1 - Other OSFI Guidance
+Annex 1-1 – Other OSFI guidance

 This Guideline complements other OSFI guidance that directly or indirectly addresses various elements of climate risk management, including but not limited to: